 “America’s Favorite Drive” courses above the Roanoke Valley in Virginia’s Blue Ridge, snaking along ridges and sharing glimpses of the area below.
 The overlooks are always worth a stop, especially on a crisp, clear, blue sky day.

 A point of interest that should be on your list is Mabry Mill, one of the most photographed sites on the Blue Ridge Parkway.
 You’ll find the Mill, restaurant, and historic interpretations at milepost 176.
-Plan to capture this beauty during fall!

 Next, venture north to Chateau Morrisette, one of Virginia’s oldest and most well-known wineries.
 Meet the dogs and then take a few home.
 You know, the award-winning wines known as “The Black Dog” red blend, “Our Dog Blue” Riesling blend, and “Frosty Dog” ice wine?
 They’re each crowd favorites and have amassed dozens of medals between them.
 If you skipped dining at Mabry Mill, the restaurant at Chateau Morrisette is definitely in order.
 The menu is fresh and local, and the atmosphere is rustically elegant.
-As the temperature drops, fireside dining is a romantic option.
+Fireside dining is a romantic option.
 Care to take something to go?
 Request the quiche to go (it pairs perfectly with Our Dog Blue) and then…

 On to Rocky Knob!
 At milepost 169 you’ll find the Rocky Knob Visitor Center and parking area.
 The Picnic Loop Trail is one mile long and does, indeed, include a picnic area as well as restrooms.
 Don’t miss the two overlooks across the road for easy glances down and out.
 If it’s serious hiking you’re looking for, consider the hike up to Rocky Knob itself, elevation 3,572 feet.
 It’s a narrow hike up, but it’s not far from the parking area.
 (TRAIL MAP)